Isabella Valancy Crawford

 Isabella Valancy Crawford (25 December 1846 – 12 February 1887) was an Irish-born Canadian writer and poet.
 She was one of the first Canadians to make a living as a freelance writer.

 "Crawford is increasingly being viewed as Canada's first major poet."
 She is the author of "Malcolm's Katie," a poem that has achieved "a central place in the canon of nineteenth-century Canadian poetry."

 Life

 Isabella Valancy Crawford was the last surviving daughter of Dr. Stephen Crawford.
 She was born in Dublin, Ireland, on Christmas Day 1846.
 The family emigrated to Canada when she was ten years of age.

 Much of Isabella Crawford's early life is unknown.
-By her own account she was born in Dublin, Ireland, the sixth daughter of Dr. Stephen Dennis Crawford and Sydney Scott; but "No record has been found of that marriage or of the birthdates and birthplaces of at least six children, of whom Isabella wrote that she was the sixth."
+By her own account she was born in Dublin, Ireland, the sixth daughter of Dr. Stephen Dennis Crawford and Sydney Scott; but "No record has been found of the birthdates and birthplaces of at least six children, of whom Isabella wrote that she was the sixth."